-Have trained at least one workshop per year
+- Trained at least one workshop per year at their facility

-  - Have attended a refresher Facility Trainer workshop run by an AROC Master Trainer at least every four years
+- Attended a Facility Trainer workshop conducted by an AROC Master Trainer at least every four years

-  - Submit to AROC the Workshop Evaluation forms completed by participants after each workshop (as per the Facility

-  Trainer User Manual)
+- Submitted to AROC the attendance sheet and Workshop Evaluation forms completed by participants after each workshop they have conducted (as per the Facility Trainer User Manual)

 There are a limited number of Master Trainer positions.
-If a vacancy arises, AROC seeks expressions of interest from

-  suitably qualified people to fill the vacancy.
-Master Trainers are contracted to AROC and train outside their facility

-  for payment, but within their facility in their normal paid time (i.e. not as an independent contractor).
-Master

-  Trainers train in all facilities (public and private) and they conduct both the workshops for clinicians and the

-  Facility Trainer workshops.
+If a vacancy arises, AROC seeks expressions of interest from suitably qualified people to fill the vacancy.
+Master Trainers are contracted to AROC and train outside their facility for payment, but within their facility in their normal paid time (i.e. not as an independent contractor).
+Master Trainers train in all facilities (public and private) and they conduct both the workshops for clinicians and the Facility Trainer workshops.